adamwespiser/deep-learning-koans/README.md

  - Recurrent Neural Networks and Layers in Flux
  - Putting in all together, and more examples!

+#### Attribution Note
+Many examples of these koans are borrowed and modified from sources in the Flux source code, or examples in the Flux Documentation.
+The Flux source code can be found here: [Flux.jl](https://github.com/FluxML/Flux.jl).

 # How to Run
 Clone the Repository